AbstractSDK/app-template/README.md

 ### Compiling

+Best to run `cargo update` to have synced versions just in case.

 You can compile your module by running the following command:
 ```sh
 just wasm
 ```
 This should result in an artifacts directory being created in your project root.
 Inside you will find a `my_module.wasm` file that is your module’s binary.
+Make sure it's the same name as mentioned in `Cargo.toml` file.
+If not, just edit it to match.

 ### Testing